Efficient Radiofrequency Sensing with Fluorescence Encoding: Results Discussion

 \subsection{Operating Principle \& Sensitivity}

-To avoid the challenges associated with coherent sensing at low frequencies, namely, the necessity of long coherence times, we adopt an alternative, incoherent, fluorescence-encoding scheme, summarized in Fig.~\ref{fig:fig1}.
-As a model system, we consider the nitrogen vacancy (NV) center in diamond, a fluorescent, paramagnetic ($S=1$) color center, though we emphasize that our approach can be utilized by any of the quickly growing class of optically-active spin qubits, which has expanded to encompass low-dimensional materials, molecules~\cite{mann_chemically_2025,mena_room-temperature_2024,singh_room-temperature_2025}, and even proteins~\cite{feder_fluorescent-protein_2025,abrahams_quantum_2025,meng_optically_2025}.
+To avoid the challenges associated with coherent sensing at low frequencies, namely the necessity of long coherence times, we adopt an alternative, incoherent, fluorescence-encoding scheme, summarized in Fig.~\ref{fig:fig1}.
+As a model system, we consider the nitrogen vacancy (NV) center in diamond, a fluorescent, paramagnetic ($S=1$) color center, though we emphasize that our approach can be utilized by any of the rapidly growing class of optically-active spin qubits, which has expanded to encompass low-dimensional materials, molecules~\cite{mann_chemically_2025,mena_room-temperature_2024,singh_room-temperature_2025}, and even proteins~\cite{feder_fluorescent-protein_2025,abrahams_quantum_2025,meng_optically_2025}.
 In the NV center, the fluorescence depends on which spin sublevel is occupied, enabling optical readout of the spin state.
 Combined with preferential relaxation into the $m_s = 0$ state under optical excitation (generating spin polarization) and microwave control of the spin state, optically-detected magnetic resonance (ODMR) measurements can be performed: sweeping the microwave frequency reveals the spectrum of the NV center spin \emph{via} changes in the fluorescence (Fig.~\ref{fig:fig1}b).

 ODMR spectroscopy has been used to great effect to detect and image static magnetic fields; as the magnetic field changes, so do the relative energies of the NV center spin states, changing the position of the ODMR peak.
-Our approach builds on this phenomenon: by monitoring the fluorescent response under monochromatic microwave excitation, time-dependent changes in magnetic field (changes in the peak position) are transduced into a time-dependent fluorescence signal; the Fourier transform of this signal reveals the underlying spectral response across our detection bandwidth (discussed later).
+Our approach builds on this phenomenon: by monitoring the fluorescent response under monochromatic microwave excitation, time-dependent changes in magnetic field (changes in the peak position) are transduced into a time-dependent fluorescence signal, previously utilized to directly detect time-domain radio signals\cite{shao2016diamond}.
+Here, the Fourier transform of this signal reveals the underlying spectral response across our detection bandwidth (discussed later).
 For ease of comparison with previous works, we present and discuss our data as the power spectral density (PSD), defined as $S(\omega) = |FT\{F(t)\}|^2$ where $F(t)$ is the time-dependent fluorescence.